temporalio/sdk-ruby/README.md

 puts "Act result: #{act_result}"
 ```

-There are several other details not covered here about futures such as how exceptions are handled, how to use a setter
+There are several other details not covered here about futures, such as how exceptions are handled, how to use a setter
 proc instead of a block, etc. See the API documentation for details.

 #### Workflow Utilities